danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 (default: )

-#### `cache_dir`
+#### `cache_prefix`

-The directory name under the system temporary directory for cache files for viewing archive files.
+The prefix for caches for viewing archive files under the system temporary directory.
+Assign a unique string if the default one conflicts with another application.

-(default: webscrapbook.archives)
+(default: webscrapbook.)

 #### `cache_expire`

-The duration in seconds for cache files for viewing archive files.
+The duration in seconds for cache files for viewing archive files to be purged.

 (default: 259200 (3 days))